KenyanOfficial/Jetpack/README.md

 ```

-## Implementing a Data Store
+### ☊ Implementing a Data Store

-As mentioned earlier, Baileys does not come with a defacto storage for chats, contacts, messages.
+As mentioned earlier, Jetpack does not come with a defacto storage for chats, contacts, messages.
 However, a simple in-memory implementation has been provided.
 The store listens for chat updates, new messages, message updates etc. to always have an up to date version of the data.

 It can be used as follows: